lordscricket/lordscricket/src/en/blog/add-post.md

 ---
-title: Add a post
+title: "Documentation: Add a post"
 description: "We are now going to make the most basic thing expected from a blog: adding a post!"
-date: 2023-06-23T12:00:00
+date: 1990-01-01T00:00:01
-author: Florent Tassy
+author: System-generated
 tags:
-    - documentation
+    - docs
     - blog
+    - dev
 ---

 ## Introduction

+Matches are hereby referred to as "Posts" and "Match Reports" collection as "Blog".
 A blog is basically made of a few static pages and many articles.
 Let's see then how we can create a new article in all that languages that our blog supports.

 ## Create the files